MicrosoftDocs/azure-docs/articles/azure-functions/functions-continuous-deployment.md

 By default, your function app is created with basic authentication access to the `scm` endpoint disabled.
 This blocks publishing by all methods that can't use managed identities to access the `scm` endpoint.
 The publishing impacts of having the `scm` endpoint disabled are detailed in [Deployment without basic authentication](../app-service/configure-basic-auth-disable.md#deployment-without-basic-authentication).

 > [!IMPORTANT]
-> Because basic authenication passes credentials in clear text, you must only access the `scm` endpoint over an encrypted connection, such as HTTPS.
+> When you use basic authenication, credentials are sent in clear text.
+To protect these credentials, you must only access the `scm` endpoint over an encrypted connection ( HTTPS) when using basic authentication.
+For more information, see [Secure deployment](security-concepts.md#secure-deployment).

 To enable basic authentication to the `scm` endpoint: